-The business operation of Macau Insurance Company Limited recorded gross premium income of MOP255.0 million in 2023, increasing 0.8% year on year.
+The business operation of Macau Insurance Company Limited recorded gross premium income of MOP339 million in 2024, increasing 33.1% year on year.

-With the easing of pandemic control measures, the gaming industry and the local economy have gradually recovered over the past year though clients remained generally cautious in cost considerations.
-The Company focused on enhancing its customer service and operational efficiency through various digital transformation initiatives.
-With business performance benefiting from continued efforts to improve underwriting practices, operating profit and efficiency of the Company managed to remain in line with expectations.
+The gaming, entertainment, convention/exhibition and tourism sectors continued to recover over the past year.
+However, livelihood pressure in the local economy, faced particularly by SMEs, has kept clients generally cautious in cost considerations.
+Apart from active participation in gaming, entertainment and infrastructure related mega-projects, the Company focused during the year also on enhancing its customer service and operational efficiency through various digital transformation initiatives.
+With business performance benefiting from continued efforts to improve underwriting practices, operating scale, profitability and efficiency of the Company have achieved marked improvements.

-Despite volatilities in selected markets, the global investment environment has improved in 2023, which gave a strong boost to the investment result of the Company.
-Notwithstanding the direct recognition of gains on some marketable securities under shareholders' equity, the Company achieved profit after tax of MOP33.4 million.
+Global investment markets have remained robust in 2024, which contributed considerably to the investment result of the Company.
+With the direct recognition of gains on some marketable securities under shareholders' equity, the Company presented profit after tax of MOP17.1 million for year 2024.

-Looking ahead to 2024, the Macau economy is expected to benefit from ongoing recovery of the gaming and tourism sectors and implementation of the Government's "1+4" diversification strategy.
-With economic diversification emphasized locally and new opportunities emerging in the Guangdong-Hong Kong-Macau Greater Bay Area, prospects of the Company and the local insurance sector remain supported by gaming and non-gaming investments of casino operators and government-led development and infrastructure projects.
-The Company will continue to strengthen its cooperation with various distribution channels to promote products serving the insurance needs of customers and the local market in general, while continuing to focus on the enhancement of operational efficiency and customer experience through various digital applications.
+Looking ahead to 2025, the Macau economy is expected to benefit from ongoing improvement of gaming and tourism facilities, orderly progress of infrastructure projects and implementation of the Government's "1+4" diversification strategy.
+With new opportunities emerging from diversification of the local economy, development of the Guangdong-Macao In-Depth Cooperation Zone in Hengqin, and integration of the Guangdong-Hong Kong-Macau Greater Bay Area (GBA), prospects of the Company and the local insurance sector remain supported by gaming and non-gaming investments of casino operators and government-led development and infrastructure projects.
+The Company will continue to strengthen its cooperation with various distribution channels to promote products serving the insurance needs of customers and the GBA market in general, while continuing to focus on the enhancement of operational efficiency and customer experience through various digital applications.